-- Credit worthiness of an applicant will be verified using MGC regulations. - House credit will only be extended to patrons who qualify for a minimum \$10,000 threshold and will not exceed the amount requested by the patron. - Credit applications will include an MGC approved problem gambling self-assessment. - Credit officers will obtain verbal verification from credit applicants that they are comfortable losing up to the amount of credit requested and granted. - House credit will not be offered to persons who self-identify as a problem gambler, place themselves on a voluntary credit suspension list, or are on public assistance. - A temporary credit increase for a patron's single trip to the casino is restricted to 25% and limited to once every 30 days. - Credit requests, including extensions, may not be accepted from patrons who are visibly intoxicated or exhibiting behaviors suggestive of impaired mental competency.
+- Credit worthiness of an applicant will be verified using MGC regulations. - House credit will only be extended to patrons who qualify for a minimum \$10,000 threshold and will not exceed the amount requested by the patron. - Credit applications will include an MGC-approved problem gambling self-assessment. - Credit officers will obtain verbal verification from credit applicants that they are comfortable losing up to the amount of credit requested and granted. - House credit will not be offered to persons who self-identify as a person with a gambling problem, or place themselves on a voluntary credit suspension list. - A temporary credit increase for a patron's single trip to the casino is restricted to 25% and limited to once every 30 days. - Credit requests, including extensions, may not be accepted from patrons who are visibly intoxicated or exhibiting behaviors suggestive of impaired mental competence.